Tomosuke0930/Yo/README.md

 ### Yo take it over and offer new benefits for backgroundChecker
 1. Yo only mint nft with testnet.

+   The purpose of nft is to demonstrate skills.
+Therefore, there is no need for a main net.
+   Also, considering the burden on the user, we decided to use only testnet.

 2. The architecture

    ↓ This is explained in more detail below